cjstahoviak/Regression-of-Used-Car-Prices/README.md

 If changes are made to `environment.yml` then update by running `conda env update --file environment.yml --prune`

 ## File Manifest
+All models are genetated in the `./model/<model-type>` folders.
+The goal is to try to solve this with many different strategies.
+Models can predict on the data by running the `./model/model_predict.py` script (after changing the path to the model pickle file).
+Predictions are automatically formatted for Kaggle and stored in `./submissions`.
 ##